Summer is Here!

 The wonderful Upper Shannon Falls trail is now also called the Sea to Summit trail, branches off from the chaotically popular Stawamus Chief trail.
 About 15 minutes along the Stawamus Chief trail you will see a well marked trail branch off to the right into the forest.
-This is the Upper Shannon Falls Trail and is remarkably unused.
-This is a wonderful fact though as hundreds hike the Chief on any given weekend day, though only a handful hike this trail.
+This is the Upper Shannon Falls trail and is remarkably unused.
+This is a wonderful fact though as hundreds hike The Chief on any given day, though only a handful hike this trail.

 Alexander Falls